Deleted text is in Strikethrough, inserted text

 Succeeds, outputting the character 1.

-Replace three times .
+Replace three times . by ',' and

 remove a space.